jzi040941/webrtc_rnnvad/README.md

 ## NOTE
 for linux env
 in common\_audio/resampler/sinc\_resampler.cc
-convolve\_SSE2 is disabled for convinience
+convolve\_SSE2 is disabled for convenience